Southampton rallies to beat Burnley, ease relegation worries - WHIZ News

 Burnley has pushed into a 2-0 lead thanks to a 12th-minute penalty by Chris Wood, who then set up Matej Vydra for the second in the 28th.

-Both teams came into the game on 33 points, seven above the relegation zone, and Southampton climbed up to 13th place with a win that could secure its top-flight status for another season.
+Southampton climbed up to 13th place with a win that lifted the team 10 points clear of third-to-last Fulham.
+That should mean Southampton’s top-flight status is secure for another season.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports